pangtodd/galacticAge/README.md

 ## Known Bugs

 * As of 3/12/22:
-*
+*   I get the following error after npm run build:

+    /Users/toddpang/Desktop/galaticAge/src/js/universalAge.js
+  3:52  error  'lifeExp' is defined but never used  no-unused-vars

+    I wanted to have a default value in all objects for the attribute "LifeExp", which starts at the national average life expetency, and then is adjusted based on user input.
+It doesn't like it, but I'm not sure how much of a problem it is.
-* If you notice mistakes or bugs, please email pang.todd@gmail.com
+* If you notice other mistakes or bugs, please email pang.todd@gmail.com

 ## License